-All inventory management data will reside in a secure inventory database, which is populated by data drawn from the Service Order Completion Notice (SOCN).
+All inventory management data will reside in a secure inventory database, which is populated by data drawn from the Service Order Confirmation Notice (SOCN).
 Any update or change to a SOCN automatically updates the inventory database.
 The inventory information can be accessed by all authorized Government personnel through the Qwest Control Networx Portal.
 Qwest inventory systems and processes are designed with quality control points to ensure that data populated and maintained in our systems are as accurate as possible.
 Design features include:

 - Inventory information will be primarily fed via SOCNs.
-Only after the Government validates and accepts services will the inventory be updated. - A quality control process has been established to validate inventory information and billing accuracy and synchronize service ordering, provisioning and billing information. - A discrepancy management process, to be managed by the CPO, has been established to ensure the timely resolution of any detected issues. - A very clear escalation process has been established should the Government wish to bring attention to any inventory issue. - Qwest's Inventory Maintenance/Audit tool provides enhanced inventory reports that facilitate GSA and the Agencies' ability to use the inventory data for audits, billing verification, and other program management purposes, enabling immediate detection of any discrepancies between service orders and the Qwest reported inventory or invoice.
+Only after the Government validates and accepts services will the inventory be updated. - A quality control process has been established to validate inventory information and billing accuracy and synchronize service ordering, provisioning and billing information. - A discrepancy management process, to be managed by the CPO, has been established to ensure the timely resolution of any detected issues. - A very clear escalation process has been established should the Government wish to bring attention to any inventory issue.